 Introduction

-Completion of Appendix C7, “Fire Protection Inspector Technical Proficiency Training and Qualification Journal,” to Inspection Manual Chapter 1245, “Qualification Program for Reactor ,” is strongly recommended before beginning activities or courses in this advanced-level training.
-You may complete the general proficiency requirements contained in Appendix B, “General Proficiency-Level Training and Qualification Journal,” and the technical proficiency requirements in Appendix C7 together with requirements in this training standard.
-The courses and the activity listed in this standard are voluntary and are not required for certification as a U.S. Nuclear Regulatory Commission (NRC) fire protection inspector.
+Completion of Appendix C7, “Fire Protection Inspector Technical Proficiency Training and Qualification Journal,” to Inspection Manual Chapter (IMC) 1245, “Qualification Program for Reactor Inspectors,” is strongly recommended before beginning activities or courses in this advanced-level training.
+You may complete the general proficiency requirements contained in Appendix B, “General Proficiency-Level Training and Qualification Journal,” and the technical proficiency requirements in IMC 1245 Appendix C7 together with requirements in this training standard.
+The courses and the OJT activity listed in this standard are voluntary and are not required for certification as a U.S. Nuclear Regulatory Commission (NRC) fire protection inspector.

 Objectives of Advanced-Level Training

-The objective of this training standard is to provide advanced-level training in fire protection and to assist inspectors in preparing to evaluate reactor facilities that have transitioned to National Fire Protection Association (NFPA) 805, "Performance-Based Standard for Fire rotection for Light Water Reactor Electric Generating Plants"
+The objective of this training standard is to provide advanced-level training in fire protection and to assist inspectors in preparing to evaluate reactor facilities that have transitioned to National Fire Protection Association (NFPA) 805, "Performance-Based Standard for Fire Protection for Light Water Reactor Electric Generating Plants," 2001 Edition

 Required Training Courses